 Cisco: Develop In-Depth Resources

 The most well-known way of creating link bait is covering a topic in-depth with your content.
-Giving readers a complete understanding of a subject can help position it as the leading resource on the topic as most articles and other forms of content are brief and don’t dive deep.
+According to QuickSprout, the average content length for a web page that ranks in the top 10 results on Google for any keyword has at least 2,000 words.
+Most articles and other forms of content are brief and don’t dive deep.
+Giving readers a complete understanding of a subject can help position it as the leading resource on the topic.

-Cisco produced this white paper to provide in-depth coverage on the impact of visual networking applications, which is a very specific, niche topic for a segment of their audience.
-The white paper is provided in HTML and PDF format and clocks in at over 5,000 words and also includes charts and visuals.
+Cisco produced this white paper to provide in-depth coverage on fixed broadband, WiFi and mobile.
+The white paper clocks in at over 13,000 words and also includes charts and visuals.

-The white paper provides original data and research which makes it more valuable to readers and more likely to be linked to by other industry websites as the information can only be found here.
+The white paper provides original data backed by research which makes it more valuable to readers and more likely to be linked to by other industry websites as the information can only be found on the site.

 To develop your own in-depth resources, identify a subject area of interest to your audience that is also related to your expertise to explain in detail.
 By being comprehensive in your coverage of a subject, it’ll be more likely that at least a part of the content is new to most readers.